 Office of the Chief

 The Office of the Chief provides general management, direction, and control for the entire department.
-This division oversees the strategic plan and partnerships, long-range planning, and hiring.
+The Office of the Chief oversees the department's strategic plan, partnerships, and hiring.

 Chief Jeffrey Beazizo grew up in Skagit County, Washington.
 He was hired by the Washington State Patrol (WSP) in June 1990 as a Communications Officer then hired in March 1992 as a Trooper Cadet.

 He was commissioned in 1993 as a Trooper.
 During his career, he received the honor of being named WSP District VII Trooper of the Year in 1998, 2001, and 2002.
 He received the WSP Award of Merit in 2000 for saving the life of an individual who set themself on fire.

 He was promoted through the ranks, rising to the rank of Lieutenant in Snohomish County before retiring in 2015 after serving 25 years.
 He also served as the Assistant Commander for the WSP's Rapid Deployment Force providing border security during the 2010 Olympics and responded to numerous protests, community events, and Presidential Security Details.